Dress Code

 Meet Miss Allyssa

-Allyssa Culp is a rising junior at Ashland University, studying for a dual degree in Early Childhood Education and Early Childhood Intervention (PreK-5).
+Allyssa Culp is a rising senior at Ashland University, studying for a dual degree in Early Childhood Education and Early Childhood Intervention (PreK-5).
 She has extensive experience working with individuals with disabilities.
 Her experiences include being a dance peer mentor for several North Pointe Ballet productions, working at an extended school year program, and completing an educational placement in an integrated preschool classroom.
 In addition to her love for education, Allyssa is extremely passionate about dance.
 She was a dancer for 16 years and went on to teach dance.
 Allyssa strives to create a safe and inclusive space where all children can enjoy themselves!

-Miss Allyssa teaches all adaptive camps!
+Miss Allyssa teaches all adaptive dance classes!

 Why White Rose?